In order to be able to play a “fast/tricky passage” we need to be able to do several things:

 In the Basic Fast and Coordination page we use dotted rhythms to isolate individual rapid changes in order to be able to observe them better and to work on them more efficiently.
 Converting an entire passage into a dotted rhythm exercise allows us to alternate rapid movements (the ones after the short note) with less rapid movements (the ones after the long notes).
 If we then practice the same passage with the “reverse dotted rhythm” the “fast” movements are now the ones that were slow in the “normal dotted” exercise.
 Thus the two dotted variants complement each other.

 In this way the movements we want to practice fast are still fast, but with the difference that now we have more time between these fast movements for our brain both to observe them and to recover its cool between them.
 Suddenly “the frenzy” becomes a controlled frenzy – which is actually no longer a frenzy.
 Only when our fast playing is not “frenzied” will it feel easy.
 This is our objective.
 We can play any fast passage, exercise or note sequence in this way.
 This is a very good way to work up to fast playing.
 Here below is a link to some fast repertoire excerpts in which each note (pitch) is played twice by the bow.

 To isolate the note changes even more, we can use more (and faster) bows on each note.
-Instead of repeating each note twice we could repeat it three or four times.
-This means that even though the left hand spends more time on each note, we are making the changes between the notes faster.
-Repeating each note three times (triplet patterns) is not very useful for working on our fast passages because it adds the new coordination problem of the alternation of downbows and upbows on the beats which can be an unnecessary complication, especially in passages with string crossings.
+Instead of repeating each note twice, we could repeat it three or four times.
+This means that even though the left-hand spends more time on each note, we are making the changes between the notes faster.
+Repeating each note three times (triplet patterns) is not very useful for working on our fast passages because it adds the new coordination problem of the alternation of downbows and upbows on the beats, which is often an unnecessary complication, especially in passages with string crossings.
 But quadruplet patterns are very useful: we have no new upbow/downbow coordination problems, all changes are very fast (if we choose a fast tempo), but we have plenty of recovery time between each change of pitch.
 Here is the above Ravel excerpt, presented now in quadruple-notes (quads) as a practice technique.:

 Here is a link to some fast repertoire excerpts in which each note (pitch) is played four times by the bow.